Does My Insurance Cover Detox?

 - If it is not the person’s first admission to a drug rehab program, whether health insurance plan limits have been exhausted will factor in.

 A person seeking detox, or a loved one who is organizing the person’s admission to a detox program, will initially go through a process of piecing everything together.
 First, the rehab center will make a recommendation as to the type of detox that is needed to address the person’s specific needs.

 Understanding Detox Coverage

-A drug rehab center can help a patient and/or concerned loved one to navigate a health insurance plan’s coverage terms.
-At the outset, it is always advisable to have a copy of the summary plan description (SPD).
+When you come to these conversations, having a copy of your summary plan description (SPD) can be extremely helpful.
 This document sets forth the insurance company’s coverage terms.
 Of course, those terms remain open to interpretation, but the SPD provides insight into what services may and may not be covered.

-It is helpful to understand that rehab centers and insurance companies are extremely familiar with the billing side of the recovery process.
+Rehab centers and insurance companies are extremely familiar with the billing side of the recovery process.
 For instance, the rehab center will know the specific medical codes that are ascribed to different detox services, and the insurance company will know whether they are covered.

-- The specific service that the detox program/rehab program billed to the insurance company
+- The specific service that the detox program/rehab program billed to the insurance company.

-- The date of service
+- The date of service.

-- The amount that that the insurance company paid for the service
+- The amount that that the insurance company paid for the service.

-- Any balance due that is the responsibility of the patient
+- Any balance due that is the responsibility of the patient.

 Using insurance to pay for ongoing medical services, in general, is a learning process.
 Staying in touch with the insurance company can help to avoid any surprises and signal what’s ahead (e.g., a limit, such as number of treatments, being reached).

 Does My Insurance Cover Detox Services?

 For instance, before a client is admitted to a detox program, the rehab center will typically contact the insurance company for precertification.
 After admission, the rehab center may need to continually contact the insurance company for a utilization review, so the insurance company knows the insured member continues to meet the requirements for drug treatment coverage.

 - United Healthcare provides the public with a “contact us” link by state.